lukethacoder/wp-webhook-netlify-deploy/README.md

 ## Scheduling Netlify Builds

-Using cron jobs, is it possible to set daily, weekly, or monthly builds.
+Is it possible to set daily, weekly, or monthly builds.
+Using this plugin.
+Navigate to the 'Schedule Builds' settings page to select build time and date.

+### Consistant Scheduling

-WordPress cron jobs are not 100% reliable, so a little bit of work is required to fix this.
+WordPress cron jobs are not 100% reliable as they are only fired when the site is visited.
+A little bit of work may be required to fix this.

+#### If you have access to your hosting cPanel

 1. **Add** the following to your `wp-config.php` file - `define('DISABLE_WP_CRON', true);`
 2. Create a system cron